 I had difficulty here.
-I think there are no clubs but two breeders stands out, both in Italy.
-The first is Fairies Cattery ( page opens in a new window – this is a one page website and no links I am afraid) of Anna & Francesco Baldi.
+I think there are no clubs but two breeders stand out, both in Italy.
+The first is Fairies Cattery (page opens in a new window – this is a one-page website and no links I am afraid) of Anna & Francesco Baldi.
 It would seem that they wrote the website: www.yorkchocolate.org (new window) or could it be Fulvio & Alice (below)?

 Comment from visitors